Before we define what calibration means, I want you to understand the below scenario:

 - Publish standards or handbook

-- Calibration Certificates and records
+- Calibration Certificates

-What is a Tolerance of Instruments?
+What is the Tolerance of Instruments?

 - Process requirements

-- Capability of measurement equipment
+- The capability of measurement equipment

-- Manufacturer’s tolerance
+- Manufacturer’s tolerance specifications (Related to accuracy)

 - Published Standards